arangodb/docs/3.10/security-security-options.md

   for retrieving deployment information.
 It can have the following values:
   - `disabled`: support info API is disabled.
   - `jwt`: support info API can only be accessed via superuser JWT.
-  - `hardened`: if `--server.harden` is set, the support info API can only be accessed via superuser JWT.
-Otherwise it can be accessed by admin users only.
+  - `admin`: the support info API can only be accessed by admin users (this includes superusers and superuser JWTs). by admin users only.
   - `public`: everyone with access to the `_system` database can access the support info API.

-  The default value for this option is `hardened`.
+  The default value for this option is `admin`.

 ## JavaScript security options